dgodovich/personal_logseq/pages/GRFP___Research Plan.md

 - Nanba says that EGFR doesn't go down in aging but that phosphatase activity is up
 	- This is somewhat aligned with previous results but not entiretly
-	- Wells group suggests that EGFR levels do go down, and also that phosphatase is up -
+	- Wells group suggests that EGFR levels do go down, and also that phosphatase is up
+	- these guys are also looking at keratinocytes where I think I should be looking at fibroblasts
+		- Both are migratory cell types involved in wound healing so it's still applicable -
 - Intellectual Merit
 	- I think leveraging collaborations in my department is pretty good to talk about here?